 Nikon D5300 versus Canon G7 X

-The Nikon D5300 and the Canon PowerShot G7 X are two digital cameras that were announced, respectively, in October 2013 and September 2014.
+The Nikon D5300 and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2014.
 The D5300 is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on an APS-C (D5300) and an one-inch sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Canon provides 20 MP.

-An illustration of the physical size and weight of the Nikon D5300 and the Canon G7 X is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Canon G7 X. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (50 percent) than the Nikon D5300.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the D5300 nor the G7X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens build in, whereas the D5300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the D5300 and their specifications in the Nikon Lens Catalog.